sendinblue/APIv3-java-library/docs/ContactsApi.md

 <a name="getContactsFromList"></a>
 # **getContactsFromList**
-> GetContacts getContactsFromList(listId, modifiedSince, limit, offset)
+> GetContacts getContactsFromList(listId, modifiedSince, limit, offset, sort)

 Get contacts in a list